 Do I have to pay upfront for a settlement agreement?

-If your employer is paying the cost of your legal fees as part of the agreement, we will invoice them directly on your behalf.
+If your employer is paying the cost of your legal fees, we will invoice them directly.

 Why do I need legal advice?

 A settlement agreement is a legal document.
 Without legal advice the agreement is not binding.
 When you sign a settlement agreement you are effectively agreeing to forego your employment rights and not bring any claims against your employer.

 The first £30,000 is usually tax free but notice pay is taxable.